jonnyarndt/MockOccupancyDetector/README.md

 The [Essentials](https://github.com/PepperDash/Essentials) libraries are required.
 They referenced via nuget.
 You must have nuget.exe installed and in the `PATH` environment variable to use the following command.
 Nuget.exe is available at [nuget.org](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe).

+## Troubles Installing or Running Nuget on Windows
+Nuget commands will run if the Nuget.exe is in the same folder your command prompt is attempting to run the Nuget commands in.
+Follow the following link to add the Nuget.exe to your Windows systems local variable environmental path.
+Directions on how to proceed are located on [stackoverflow.com](https://stackoverflow.com/questions/45610728/nuget-is-not-a-recognized-as-an-internal-or-external-command/45613370).

 ### Installing Dependencies

 To install dependencies once nuget.exe is installed, run the following command from the root directory of your repository: